wp-plugins/kpicasa-gallery/readme.txt

 If enabled and properly configured, kPicasa Gallery will use the WP-Cache mechanism.

 This plugin uses Lightbox and requires that prototype and scriptaculous are already installed.
-WordPress 2.2 and up come with both libraries already installed.
+WordPress 2.2 and up comes with both libraries already installed.

 == Installation ==